 Erasing the Opportunity Gap

-Georgia Appleseed contributed to a recent Appleseed Foundation report, The Same Starting Line: How School Boards Can Erase the Opportunity Gap Between Poor and Middle-Class Children.
+Georgia Appleseed contributed to the Appleseed Foundation report, The Same Starting Line: How School Boards Can Erase the Opportunity Gap Between Poor and Middle-Class Children.
 The study examined policies and practice related to the dissemination of learning-related education resources in select school districts in five states, including Cobb County, Georgia.
-Although not dollars per se, these resources can affect education profoundly and include distribution of principals and teachers by experience and credentials; placement of new buildings and ongoing refurbishment; Advanced Placement courses; and school counselor-student ratio.
+The report recommends that school boards and communities measure resource equity using Appleseed's Resource Equity Assessment Document (READ).
+It also recommends policies to maximize equity and assure accountability.